oguerrer/PPI4SD/National_data/README.md

 These data contains 34 OECD members others than Mexico.
 When a country's name as the suffix `_ini` it denotes the value of that indicator for that country in the initial period of the sample (2006).
 In contrast the suffix `_fin` indicates the value in the final period (2016).
 In addition to the OECD members, we also provide average indicator values (across countries) in the column `OECD_mean` and maximum values (across countries) in `OECD_max`.

+### Governance parameters
+The parameters capturing the quality of the monitoring mechanisms and of the rule of law are provided in the file `governance_params.csv`.
+It consists of a vector where the first element corresponds to monitoring and the second to the rule of law.
+The technical report provides the details on how these data were obtained.

 ### Goals from official Documents
 An additional source of development goals for Mexico was obtained from the [Annex XVIII-Bis of the Mexican Parliamentary Gazette of 2019](http://gaceta.diputados.gob.mx/PDF/64/2019/abr/20190430-XVIII-1.pdf).
 This is a document produced by the Mexican Treasury, identifying multiple development indicators and establishing specific values as their goals.
 We provide these data after matching them to the main development indicators as explained in the technical report.
 File `goals_doc.csv` provides a vector with the goal for each indicator.
 The order of the rows corresponds to that of the files `final_sample_normalized.csv` and `final_sample_raw.csv`.